 No, you must contact the city/town clerk for nomination documents, manuals, and filing information.
-This manual may be used by council candidates as a general reference guide only.
+This manual may be used by council candidates for general reference only.

 6) I want to pass around a small number of flyers for my candidacy.
 Are there rules about this?